joca1905/KNNHCPN/README.md

 Implementation of the k-nearest neighbors algorithm for colored Petri nets using the CPN-tools software.
 The algorithm works for both classification and regression.
 It includes various functions implemented in CPN-ML and examples of applications in different databases.
 An excellent tool for those working with CPN-tools and discrete event systems.
 </p>

-## 📄 Artigo
+## 📄 Paper

-O projeto está descrito no seguinte artigo:
+The project is described in the following paper:
 [Development and Modeling of the K-Nearest Neighbors Algorithm Using Coloured Petri Nets](https://link.springer.com/article/10.1007/s40313-025-01176-3)

-**:rocket: Technologies used in the project:**
+## :rocket: Technologies used in the project:

 :computer: CPN Tools: https://cpntools.org/
 :memo: Version: 4.0.1